carla-simulator/carla/Docs/build_faq.md

     CMake error shows but CMake is properly installed.
     </h5></summary>

-This issue occurs when trying to use the _make_ command either to build the server or the client even though CMake is installed with an updated version and added to the environment path.
-The reason is that the issue is not really related with CMake but a conflict between Visual Studio versions.
+This issue occurs when trying to use the _make_ command either to build the server or the client.
+Even if CMake is installed, updated, and added to the environment path.
+There may be a conflict between Visual Studio versions.

-Completely erase Visual Studio versions from the system and leave only the Visual Studio 2017 to make sure that everything works properly.
+Leave only VS2017 and completely erase the rest.
   </details>

 <!-- ======================================================================= -->